osmosis-labs/osmosis/x/gamm/pool-models/stableswap/README.md

 We divide this section into two parts, `JoinPoolNoSwap & ExitPool`, and `JoinPool`.

+First we recap what are the properties that we'd expect from `JoinPoolNoSwap`, `ExitPool`, and LP shares.
+From this, we then derive what we'd expect for `JoinPool`.

 #### JoinPoolNoSwap and ExitPool

 Both of these methods can be implemented via generic AMM techniques.